 UNIVERSITY OF WISCONSIN River Falls

 Curious how your previous college and dual-enrollment credits or AP/PSEO/IB/CIS scores would count toward a physics and/or engineering degree?
-Call or email 715-425-4630 to find out!
+Contact us!

-Earn a Bachelor of Science degree in Applied Physics for Industry and Engineering (APIE) OR a B.S. in Chemistry from UWRF AND an Engineering Degree from an ABET-accredited engineering program from one of our partner universities, such as U. of Minnesota-Twin Cities, UW–Madison, UW–Milwaukee, UW-Platteville, and the U. of Minnesota-Duluth.
+The College of Arts and Sciences (CAS) offers multiple engineering paths.
+In the Dual Degree path you will Earn a Bachelor of Science degree either in Applied Physics for Industry and Engineering (APIE) or in Chemistry from UWRF, AND also earn an Engineering Degree from an ABET-accredited engineering program at one of our partner universities, such as U. of Minnesota-Twin Cities, UW–Madison, UW–Milwaukee, UW-Platteville, or the U. of Minnesota-Duluth.
 We can partner with almost any accredited engineering institution as long as you meet their admission requirements.

 Engineering degrees available include: